dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 ## Keyword Research

-Keyword research has to be conducted iteratively through the year, and *keyword performance <b>evaluation</b>* comes at the end of each keyword research iteration.
+Keyword research has to be conducted iteratively throughout the year, and *keyword performance <b>evaluation</b>* comes at the end of each keyword research iteration.
 The only thing you cannot pre-define and predict is the conversion rate (success or not) of your keywords.

 **1) Brainstorming**: *What products/services do you offer?* ==> Do it from the customer's perspective (and not business's), think like a customer.